Musicians in the Borehamwood Brass Band are gearing up to visit the town’s twin city in Germany.

 But when the German band split up in 2002 the visits stopped, and the last time Borehamwood Brass visited the city was in 1998.

-Mr Gibbins, who lives in Gables Avenue, added: “The band was always really hospitable when we visited in the past, and even though they split up, we hope the members will be at the wine festival and remember us.
+Mr Gibbins, who lives in Gables Avenue, added: “The band was always really hospitable when we visited in the past, and even though they split up, we hope the members will be at the wine festival

 “We are looking forward to enjoying visiting Germany like we used to and hoping this will help Borehamwood Brass rebuild some links with Offenburg.”